As Unemployment Numbers Rise, One Man Says He Has Had No Money For 8 Months And Counting And Is Getting No Help

-CHICAGO (CBS) — New numbers say unemployment in Illinois has gotten worse, not better.
+CHICAGO (CBS) — The latest data show unemployment in Illinois has gotten worse, not better.

 McKay, 24, is also about to become a father, and is on the verge of getting kicked out of his apartment.
 He is included in a wave of people who have been struggling with the Illinois Department of Employment Security for months.